antarctica/MeshiPhi/docs/source/index.rst

 extended plotting functionality, we recommend using the GeoPlot package, which is also developed by BAS.
 This is available at the following GitHub repository: `GeoPlot <https://github.com/antarctica/GeoPlot>`_

-For more information on the project, please visit the `PolarRoute website <https://www.bas.ac.uk/project/autonomous-marine-operations-planning/>`_ and follow our `GitHub repository <https://github.com/antarctica/meshiphi>`_.
+For more information on the project, please visit the `AMOP website <https://www.bas.ac.uk/project/autonomous-marine-operations-planning/>`_ and follow our `GitHub repository <https://github.com/antarctica/meshiphi>`_.